Cyvid7-Darus10/practice/problem6/README.md

   ```

 - **401 Unauthorized:**
-  Returned when the token is invalid or missing.
+  The request is rejected due to an invalid or missing authorization token.

   ```json
   {